shakeel-faiz/FF/005/mov.md

 **MP4's Creation**:

-The MP4 (.mp4) file format was introduced in 2001 as an updated version of the MPEG-4 Part 1: Systems specification from 1999 (ISO/IEC 14496-1:2001).
+The [MP4 (.mp4) file format][5] was introduced in 2001 as an updated version of the MPEG-4 Part 1: Systems specification from 1999 (ISO/IEC 14496-1:2001).

 MP4 was developed to provide a standardized way to store multimedia content, such as video and audio, ensuring compatibility across various platforms and devices.